2017 Distinguished Alumni Award Recipients

 Ph.D.
 1980 Curriculum & Instruction (MA 1975, LAS)

 Curriculum and Instruction Professor, University of Texas at Austin

 Elaine has conducted groundbreaking research on the emotional experiences of second language learners and has influenced language teaching worldwide.
 She has been the director of an internationally recognized graduate program in the field of second Language learning and teaching at the University of Texas at Austin and continues to be an influential mentor to countless language teachers and researchers.
 Elaine holds a master’s degree in French language teaching, and her doctorate is in second language learning and teaching from the University of Illinois.
 She has 73 doctoral dissertations completed under her direction, as well as numerous master’s theses and two undergraduate honor theses.

 Ph.D.
 2007, MS 2005 Educational Psychology

 Leslie is internationally recognized for her research on large-scale assessments.
-She earned a master's degree in statistics and a doctorate from the Department of Educational Psychology.
+She earned a master's degree in statistics from the College of LAS and a doctorate from the Department of Educational Psychology.
 Leslie has made a lasting impression through her research and teaching on educational inquiry and analysis.
 After completing research on post-traumatic stress disorder, she worked as a research associate with the Data Processing and Research Center in Germany, which is part of the International Association for the Evaluation of Educational Achievement.
 Leslie returned to the U.S. in 2010 and became an assistant professor of inquiry methodology in the Counseling and Education Psychology Department at Indiana University.
 Five years later, her experience in the international statistics field led Leslie to her current position as a professor at the Centre for Education Measurement at the University of Oslo.
-She has been published in numerous journals and has published a handbook on large-scale assessments, a subject she is known for worldwide.
+She has been published in numerous journals and has published a handbook on large-scale assessments.

 Ph.D.
 1996 Special Education